6 Principles of Persuasion – Robert Cialdini Influence

 - live in company-sponsored housing with other students

 The education that they’ll receive in Disney customer service, marketing and sales is nothing like they could get from anywhere else at that age.

-Another key to success is learning how to get someone to say “yes” to do what we feel is in their best interest.
+Another key to success is learning the principle of persuasion or how to get someone to say “yes” to do what we feel is in their best interest.
 This is especially crucial in sales (even if you’re selling them on a particular treatment that they need performed).

 One of the best sources for this information is a must-read book that can be found on The Resource Page: